Exploring Zepbound(Tirzepatide) for Mast Cell Activation Syndrome (MCAS)

 - Gastroparesis (Slow Stomach Emptying): One person’s therapeutic effect can be another’s side effect – the slowed gastric emptying that can help MCAS in some cases might hurt in others.
 If a patient already has gastroparesis or severe GI dysmotility (which can happen in MCAS or related conditions like Ehlers-Danlos Syndrome), a GLP-1 agonist could worsen those issues.
 MCAS patients with predominantly GI symptoms need a careful risk assessment – if your MCAS causes a lot of abdominal pain, slow motility, or if you already struggle with nausea, tirzepatide might aggravate that.
 It doesn’t mean it’s off the table, but it underscores the need for supervised, low-and-slow dosing.

-- Starting Low (Microdosing): MCAS patients are known for being “canaries in the coal mine” when it comes to medications – they often react to even tiny doses.
-Some clinicians have pioneered a microdosing approach for GLP-1 drugs in this context.
+- Starting Low (Microdosing): As I have always said "Start low, go slow".
+MCAS patients are known for being “canaries in the coal mine” when it comes to medications – they often react to even tiny doses.
+This does not mean that they are not candidates for the drug, its just that they need lower doses.
+I suggest a microdosing approach for GLP-1 drugs in this context.
 This means starting at a fraction of the typical starting dose.
-For example, instead of the usual 2.5 mg starting dose of Zepbound, a sensitive patient might start at 0.5 mg or even less (some compound pharmacies can create custom low doses).
+For example, instead of the usual 2.5 mg starting dose of Zepbound, a sensitive patient might start at 0.25mg to 0.5 mg or even less (some compound pharmacies can create custom low doses.
 The idea is to gently introduce the medication to minimize any shock to the system.
 Microdosing can still yield benefits – indeed, in the case series, many patients improved on relatively low doses.
 The bonus is fewer side effects: with microdosing, there were fewer instances of nausea, less aggravated slow digestion, and even fewer reports of tachycardia or POTS flare-ups.
 So, “start low and go slow” is definitely the mantra here.
 Over weeks, if the small dose is tolerated, it can be titrated up gradually to a full therapeutic dose as needed.
 Patience is key.

 - Other Serious Risks: There are a few rare but notable risks with GLP-1/GIP agonists.
 Pancreatitis (inflammation of the pancreas) is one that is highlighted in prescribing information.
 If a patient on tirzepatide develops severe abdominal pain (especially if it radiates to the back, and is accompanied by vomiting), they should seek medical evaluation for pancreatitis.
 MCAS patients aren’t necessarily more prone to this, but they should still be aware of the signs.
 Gallbladder issues can also occur – rapid weight loss sometimes leads to gallstones, and GLP-1 RAs have been linked to cases of gallbladder inflammation.
 Signs would include severe right-upper abdomen pain, maybe radiating to the shoulder, especially after fatty meals.
 Again, these are infrequent but worth noting.